projectriff/projectriff.io/_docs/020-getting-started-on-gke.md

 10. send an event to the topic to trigger the function

 ### create a Google Cloud project
-A project is required to consume any Google Cloud services, including GKE clusters, When you log into the [console](https://console.cloud.google.com/) you can select or create a project from the dropdown at the top.
+A project is required to consume any Google Cloud services, including GKE clusters.
+When you log into the [console](https://console.cloud.google.com/) you can select or create a project from the dropdown at the top.

 ![google cloud console](/images/gcp-project.png)